A guide to third trimester exercise

 Here you are, just one week away from crossing into the third trimester – you’re approaching the final lap, the home stretch.
 And regular exercise is just as important at this stage as it is at any other.

-If you’ve been exercising regularly up until this point, you may be wondering why you need a refresher on safety advice at such a late stage.
-Of course, all of the safety advice that you read about and (hopefully) adopted in your first and second trimesters will serve you well into your third, but there are a few key areas which require special attention.
+If you’ve been exercising regularly up until this point, you may be wondering why you need a refresher on safety at such a late stage.
+Of course, all of the safety information that you’ve read and (hopefully) followed in your first and second trimesters will serve you well into your third, but there are a few key areas which require special attention.

 Common obstacles encountered in the third trimester